mohdkaif3002/JavaChat_Application/README.md

 ### Client Connection Limit
-Maximum number of chat clients is a hard-coded value (currently 3) in ChatServer.
+Maximum number of chat clients is a hard-coded value (currently 10) in ChatServer.
 After that it doesn't create any connection queue, it simply keeps on rejecting all incoming requests till total number of connections are full.

 ### Author
-Hi All, Myself Pranay Kumar Agrawal (IIT Roorkee CSE '13).
-This was my first project over Github and first assessment in Java :) Apologies if any trouble arises up with the code.
+Hi All, Myself Mohd.
+This is a customized version of a multi-user chat application in Java.

 ### Support or Contact
 Having trouble with Pages?
 Check out the documentation at http://help.github.com/pages or contact support@github.com and we’ll help you sort it out.

+Created By Mohammad Kaif